-The notation "Governor" is defined in ITU-T Rec.
-X.683 | ISO/IEC 8824-4, 8.3.
-When the first or second alternatives are used, the "Governor" shall be a "Type".
-When the third or fourth alternatives are used, the "Governor" shall be a "DefinedObjectClass".
+The notations "Governor" and "ActualParameter" are defined in ITU-T Rec.
+X.683 | ISO/IEC 8824-4, subclauses 8.3 and 9.5 respectively.
+When the "ActualParameter" is a "Type" or "ObjectClass" there shall be no "Governor"; when the "ActualParameter" is a "Value" or "ValueSet", the "Governor" shall be present, and shall be a "Type"; when the "ActualParameter" is an "Object or "ObjectSet", the "Governor" shall be present, and shall be a "DefinedObjectClass".